-Applications for the Summer 2023 excavation season will open Fall Semester 2022.
+Applications for the Summer 2023 excavation season are now being accepted.

 Participants will stay at the S. Lorenzo in Vineis Convent a 15th century monastery, located across a small valley, a 30 minute walk or 5 minute bus ride, from Orvieto.
 The residence has bathrooms, showers, a laundry machine, and drying racks.

-The excavations will cease on June 28th.
-Please note that the night of June 28th (Tuesday) will be the last night that participants for our project may stay at the convent.
-All participants with the project must depart their rooms by June 29th (Wednesday).
+The excavations will end on June 27th.
+Please note that the night of June 27th (Tuesday) will be the last night that participants for our project may stay at the convent.
+All participants with the project must depart their rooms by June 28th (Wednesday).

 If you do not have a passport, you should immediately apply for one.
 You cannot leave the USA without a passport.
 Applications are available at post offices.
 You will need a copy of your birth certificate, two photos, and to pay a fee for the Passport.
 The information about the types of photos is described in the application form that you obtain at the Post Office.
 You can have photos made at copy shops or, if you wish, photos can be taken at the Post Office for a fee.
 Passports are good for a ten-year period.